School Science Lessons

 It is used to treat fever, diabetes, hypertension, blood diseases.

-It occurs in Scrophularia buergeriana rhizomes, in Lamium, in Devil's Claw Harpagophytum procumbens roots, folk medicine.
+It occurs in Scrophularia buergeriana rhizomes, in Lamium, and in Harpagophytum procumbens roots, folk medicine.

 See diagram: Harpagoside compound.